wix-incubator/wix-developers-example-apps/product-of-the-day/guides/09-one-coupon-per-day.md

        if(_.isEmpty(coupon)){
     ```

-    Now we are sending a coupon once every day for conversion id.
+    Now we are sending a coupon only once every day for conversion id.